JasonXu314/bs-alg/README.md

 Included are also two boilerplate files for your functions to be written in.
 These are `task1.js` and `task2.js`.

 Once you have a copy of the repository and have confirmed that the binary is working for you, you're ready to get started with your mission!

+### Assesment

+These are the areas your work will be assesed on.

+* Code Structure
+* Problem Solving
+* Written Communication

 ## Task 1 - 2D Array Manipulation